-12.1 The Judge's decision shall be final.

-12.2 If the working of any dog is of inferior merit, the Judge has the power to terminate the trial before the expiration of the time allowed.

-12.3 Judge's cards (as drawn up by the Association) are to be used at all trials.

-12.4 Cards may not be inspected by competitors until after the winner has been determined and the trial has been completed.
-Under no circumstances can a competitor examine the card of another competitor.

-12.5 A panel of judges is to be maintained.

-12.6 A person will not be eligible for appointment to the judges' panel unless they are a full financial member of the Association.

-12.7 Nominees to the judges' panel are to be suggested and their acceptance determined at the Annual General Meeting.

-12.8 Members newly appointed to the judges' panel will be bound to judge at least 20 scoring dogs (including finals) at South Australian trials or three Novice classes before being considered by Council to be eligible to judge Open classes.

-12.9 Any judges who have resigned, are non-financial members or who have not judged a trial in South Australia for the past two years are to be removed from the panel.

-12.10 Re-instatement to the panel requires the following of rules 12.7 to 12.8 above.
+- 12.1 The Judge's decision shall be final. - 12.2 If the working of any dog is of inferior merit, the Judge has the power to terminate the trial before the expiration of the time allowed. - 12.3 Judge's cards (as drawn up by the Association) are to be used at all trials. - 12.4 Cards may not be inspected by competitors until after the winner has been determined and the trial has been completed.
+Under no circumstances can a competitor examine the card of another competitor. - 12.5 A panel of judges is to be maintained. - 12.6 A person will not be eligible for appointment to the judges' panel unless they are a full financial member of the Association. - 12.7 Nominees to the judges' panel are to be suggested and their acceptance determined at the Annual General Meeting. - 12.8 Members newly appointed to the judges' panel will be bound to judge at least 20 scoring dogs (including finals) at South Australian trials or three Novice classes before being considered by Council to be eligible to judge Open classes. - 12.9 Any judges who have resigned or who have not judged a trial in South Australia for the past four years are to be removed from the panel. - 12.10 Re-instatement to the panel requires the following of rules 12.7 to 12.8 above.
 Council has the right to re-instate a judge with extensive previous experience without the need to follow rules 12.7 to 12.8.

-12.11 Whilst Clubs may select their own judges, a roster of judges is to be completed by Council at the beginning of each year and suggested to Clubs.

-12.12 It is recommended that Clubs make recognition to judges for the important role they play in a trial (eg. by providing meals, accommodation and a gift or some form of compensation).

-12.13 Any judge on the roster who is not able to meet their commitments will be responsible for arranging a substitute.

-12.14 Judges sourced from interstate must be a full financial member of a working sheepdog association and recognised on a judging panel.

-12.15 Competitors are encouraged to request clarification from the judge of any aspects of the rules they are not sure of.
+- 12.11 Whilst Clubs may select their own judges, a roster of judges is to be completed by Council at the beginning of each year and suggested to Clubs. - 12.12 It is recommended that Clubs make recognition to judges for the important role they play in a trial (eg. by providing meals, accommodation and a gift or some form of compensation). - 12.13 Any judge on the roster who is not able to meet their commitments will be responsible for arranging a substitute. - 12.14 Judges sourced from interstate must be recognised on that State's judging panel. - 12.15 Competitors are encouraged to request clarification from the judge of any aspects of the rules they are not sure of.